gbitten/kernel-notes/install-ubuntu-base/index.md

 comments: true
 ---

 <div class="alert">Warning!
-This an working in progress article and its content may be incomplete and inconsistent.</div>
+This is an working in progress article and its content may be incomplete and inconsistent.</div>

 **Ubuntu Base**, previusly known as Ubuntu Core, is a minimal rootfs for Ubuntu.